qooxdoo/qooxdoo/documentation/manual/source/pages/website/tutorial_web_developers.rst

     </body>
   </html>

 Having done that, you can load the page in your favorite browser and check if the title is there and the %{Website} library has been loaded.
-Simply open a console in your browser and see if ``q`` is defined.
+For instance, simply open a JavaScript console in your browser and see if ``q`` is defined.
 If so, we've completed the first step and can start building the application.

 Next, we need a script tag to place our code into.
 To keep it simple, we'll just put it in the head of the HTML page, right below the existing script tag.

 .. code-block:: html